-How do SBA Rates Compare To Interest Rates On Normal Commercial Loans?
+How Do SBA Rates Compare To Interest Rates On Normal Commercial Loans?

 This is a trick question.
-In theory, if you can get approved for a conventional commercial bank loan, the banking institution is not supposed to submit your application for an SBA loan.
-However, in general banks are not interested in making loans of under $300,000 to small businesses.
+In theory, if you can get approved for conventional commercial bank financing, the banking institution is not supposed to submit your application for an SBA loan.
+However, in general, banks are not interested in making loans of under $300,000 to small businesses.
 The portion of business loans which banks make that are under $1 million dollars has been shrinking for decades.
 The SBA guarantee against non-payment makes these loans less risky and potentially more profitable for banks.
 Without an SBA guarantee, these loans would probably not be financed at all.

 If you are interested in applying for an SBA Loan we recommend checking out SmartBiz.
 They are the best lender we have found at providing quick turnarounds on SBA loan approvals, and you can find out how much you qualify for in 5 minutes.